Persevering

 4. Direct all passions to overcome the obstacle (creates success, but generates obsessive behavior).

-5. Look for opportunities to overcome or grow from it.
+5. Seek opportunities to overcome or grow from it.

 6. Reach out to others to get feedback or support.